Seville (Sevilla)

 Seville Culture

 This data can be used to study foreign cultures and customs.
-Explore one of the most advanced planetariums globally while taking in exotic music and a laser display.
+Explore one of the most advanced planetariums globally, taking in exotic music and a laser display.

-Festivals honouring the flamenco art form, however, draw the largest crowds to Seville.
+However, festivals honoring the flamenco art form draw the largest crowds to Seville.
 This fiery dance was born in Andalusia but has since gained popularity worldwide.

 Tourists flock to Seville for the city's famed carriage excursions and equestrian shows.
 These events may be found on the Plaza del Triunfo, often known as the Spanish Square.